bbadzioch/461_site/index.md

 ## Learning outcomes

 The goal of this course is to introduce some more advanced topics in linear algebra and show how they are used in practical applications.
-Topics that will be dicussed
+Topics that will be discussed may include:
-include:

 * Linear and integer programming
 * Elements of spectral graph theory